From Aliens to Time Travel: Top 30 Sci-Fi Movies to See

 Genre: Mystery, Sci-Fi, Thriller

-“12 Monkeys” is a brainy and exhilarating sci-fi film.
-Its exploration of time travel, the future, and the human condition are as relevant today as when the film was released in 1995.
-The film’s intricate plot, excellent performances, and mind-bending ending make it a must-see for sci-fi fans.
+"12 Monkeys" is more than a typical sci-fi film; it's a brainy and exhilarating exploration of time travel, the future, and the human condition.
+Its intricate plot, stellar performances, and the mind-bending ending make it a must-see for sci-fi enthusiasts.
+Gilliam's ability to meld a complex plot with philosophical depth elevates the film beyond genre conventions.

 26. The Terminator (1984)